We don't promote Chaos. We preserve it.

 As his band Rocket From The Tombs entered its terminal phase in the summer of 1975, Thomas decided the name of his next group would be 'Pere Ubu,' after the protagonist of Ubu Roi, a play by Frenchman Alfred Jarry.
 He asked the band's soundman, Tim Wright, to learn an instrument and he would build the new band around him.
 Tim bought a six string Dan Electro bass guitar and two months later was ready to go.
 They made plans.
 Tim was the most influential of band members from the formative period.
 In 1976 he moved to New York City and joined DNA.

 Peter Laughner, one of RFTT's guitarists, asked to join.
-A steelworker, Tom Herman, and a record store clerk, Scott Krauss, lived at The Plaza, a downtown apartment house owned and 'janitored' by a fellow who played analog synthesizers, Allen Ravenstine.1 They had made names for themselves jamming in short-lived projects.
+A steelworker, Tom Herman, and a record store clerk, Scott Krauss, lived at The Plaza, a downtown apartment house owned and 'janitored' by a fellow who played analog synthesizers, Allen Ravenstine.
+1 They had made names for themselves jamming in short-lived projects.
 The first single was recorded at a studio in the basement of a building downtown that housed Channel 3.
 Thomas found them in the phone book.
 The engineer, Bill Cavanaugh, told him about a group from Akron who had been in the previous week.
 They played garbage cans, he said.
 The name was Devo.

-30 Seconds Over Tokyo b/w Heart of Darkness, released in 1975, was the first of four independent releases on Hearpen Records and, along with Television's Little Johnny Jewel, signaled the beginning of the New Wave.
+30 Seconds Over Tokyo b/w Heart of Darkness, released in 1975, was the first of four independent releases on Hearpen Records, along with Television's Little Johnny Jewel, signaled the beginning of the New Wave.
 In the early to mid-70s, the musicians who formed Pere Ubu were part of a fertile rock scene that had also produced 15-60-75, The Mirrors, The Electric Eels, Rocket From The Tombs, Tin Huey, and Devo.

 Within months, that first self-produced record, each with a sleeve glued together by Thomas, was being snapped up in London, Paris, Manchester, New York and Minneapolis.
 Pere Ubu was changing the face of rock music.
 Over the next four decades they defined the art of cult; refined the voice of the outsider; and inspired the likes of Joy Division, Pixies, Husker Du, Henry Rollins, REM, Sisters of Mercy, Thomas Dolby, Bauhaus, Julian Cope and countless others.